 Birds tend to be more sensitive to anesthesia than most mammals, so special precautions are taken to minimize the risk.
 We always perform pre-anesthetic diagnostic tests prior to surgery to make sure there are no internal problems.

 The growth is large for a bird this size, and has probably been there for months.
+It is starting to interfere with bowel movements at this point.
 Luckily it was benign.

-When our patient is draped and under the proper plan of anesthesia we start the laser surgery
+Once our patient is draped, and under the proper plane of anesthesia, we start the laser surgery

 Half way through and there is no bleeding at all